-Federal regulations stipulate that UAS students who are receiving Federal Student Financial Assistance (SFA) and withdraws from all classes may be eligible to receive a refund of tuition and fees, which is to be repaid to the appropriate SFA program(s).
-Consult the Financial Aid or Student Accounts for details.
+Federal regulations stipulate that UAS students who are receiving Federal Student Financial Assistance (SFA) and who totally withdraw may be eligible to receive a refund of tuition and fees, which is to be repaid to the appropriate SFA program(s).
+Consult the Financial Aid or Business Office for details.